RoamJS/query-builder/README.md

 You could also add a `Default Sort` attribute with a valid value on the page itself to have a specific sorting for just that page.

 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Froamjs%2FrH9xJYbsTn.png?alt=media&token=863e38d5-03bd-4b33-95fe-a62254d271dd)

+## Discourse Graphs

+This extension implements the Discourse Graph protocol, developed by Joel Chan.
+To enable the features associated with this protocol, toggle the `Discourse Graphs Enabled` switch.

+For more about the suite of tools this mode brings, checkout our documentation for how to use this extension at https://oasis-lab.gitbook.io/roamresearch-discourse-graph-extension/.

+Contact Joel Chan (joelchan@umd.edu or [@JoelChan86](https://twitter.com/joelchan86) on Twitter or in the `#discourse-graph` channel on the [Academia Roamana Discord](https://discord.gg/FHrtGe25AJt)) for more details!